krishkalai07/SchoolWork/BBUS220/Chapter7.md

   - buyers paid
   - sellers received
 - in general, the amount of tax paid (the burden) by buyers and sellers depends on the price elasticity of demand
+- taxes effect more in elastic graphs
+- deadweight loss is greater when elastic

+Taxation, welfare and deadwieght loss
+- pay for public goods, schools, reoads, transporation, military, police, etc.

+Examples of taxes
+- income, payroll, sales, excise, etc
+- excise tax
+  - a tax on a specific good, alcohol, tobacco, gasoline, for example